nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 %
 	Nathan: This is the first block.
 	Nathan: Still the first block.
-%
-	Nathan: This is the second block.
+% Nathan: This is the possible outcome.
 ```

 If the first random item is chosen it will play through both nested lines.